erikjseidel/netbox/docs/models/dcim/virtuallink.md

 ### Interfaces

-Select two interfaces: One for side A and one for side B. (Both must be wireless interfaces.)
+Select two interfaces: One for side A and one for side B. (Both must be virtual interfaces.)

 ### Status